 Kaitlyn is currently working towards her Bachelor of Science in Visual Communication Design at San Francisco State University.

 Jason is currently in his last semester at San Francisco State University studying Visual Communication Design.

-Ben has worked as a web developer for 11 years.
+Ben has worked as a web developer professionally since 2005.
 He has a passion for art, journalism, technology and knowledge.
-Well rounded, he is working towards becoming a Buddhist priest and helping increase visibility to institutions promoring empathy.
+He is a Buddhist priest and helping increase visibility to institutions promoting empathy.
 He has experience in all aspects of the global lives project, and leaps at the opportunity to help.

 Megan Pope is a third year student at Brown University where she is double concentrating in English Nonfiction and Modern Culture & Media Studies.
 Her previous work includes digital strategy, marketing, and graphic design for Conclave Concepts; in addition, she is a video blogger for various Brown University publications, a contributing writer for Skorts sketch comedy, a member of Brown Varsity Swimming and Diving, and a Meiklejohn peer advisor for first-year students.
 A member of Brown a capella and a theater enthusiast, Megan is passionate about how all storytelling– writing, film, art, and music– can foster empathy, bridge socio-cultural gaps, and create change.